<aside> 💡

-<aside> 💡 Warning : using randomisation will impact memory usage as explained in Randomisation : why it’s a mess
+<aside> 💡 Warning : using randomisation in resources will impact memory usage as explained in Randomisation : why it’s a mess

 </aside>